 Another symptom that is common among patients with arthritis is pain.
 As inflammation occurs in your joints and your nerves and muscles become pushed upon, pain is a regular occurrence.
 For patients with osteoarthritis, inflammation leads to the degradation of the cartilage around the joints, leaving bones to grind on bones when the joint moves, which can be especially painful.

-CBD may also be able to help arthritis patients with their pain management, thanks in part to its interaction with serotonin.
+CBD may also be able to possibly help arthritis patients with their pain management, thanks in part to its interaction with serotonin.
 Serotonin is a hormone that you may be familiar with due to its ability to induce feelings of happiness.
 But serotonin can also block feelings of pain.

 We know that CBD can activate serotonin receptors and help increase serotonin activity.
-One study found that CBD activation of serotonin receptors was likely responsible for the pain relief experienced by study participants.
+One study found that CBD activation of serotonin receptors was likely responsible for the possible pain relief experienced by study participants.

-Adding CBD oil to your routine could not only help you ease the pain and inflammation that comes with arthritis, but it could also leave you feeling more rested and finally getting a good night’s sleep.
+Adding CBD oil to your routine could not only possibly help you ease the pain and inflammation that comes with arthritis, but it could possibly also leave you feeling more rested and finally getting a good night’s sleep.

 How does CBD oil help arthritis?

-As detailed above, CBD oil can target inflammation and pain, some of the major symptoms of arthritis.
+As detailed above, CBD oil may target inflammation and pain, some of the major symptoms of arthritis.
 CBD largely induces its effects on the body by targeting non-cannabinoid receptors.
 The results you experience from CBD depend on the receptors activated and the location of these receptors.

 CBD oil in arthritis research

 Sativex is a prescription medication that contains equal amounts of CBD and THC.
 One study investigating the effects of Sativex on patients with rheumatoid arthritis found that after 5 weeks of treatment, patients saw a significant improvement to their stiffness and pain levels.
-While this study did involve another cannabinoid alongside CBD, it certainly highlights the potential of CBD to improve the symptoms of arthritis.
+While this study did involve another cannabinoid alongside CBD, it certainly highlights the potential of CBD to possibly help improve the symptoms of arthritis.

-How to use CBD oil for arthritis
+How to use CBD oil for arthritis treatment?

 CBD oil can be used in a variety of different ways for arthritis, but the best way to consume it really comes down to an individual’s wants and needs.